bzliu94/bzliu94.github.io/README.md

 <img title="A gem" src="shape1 - cropped, resized, and cleaned.png">

 # Brian's perambulations
+## 2019-05-23

+We recently fixed Simple2ECB from Georgiadis et al. 2014.
+We are working on Rec2ECB with emphasis on correctness; time also is still not yet O(m * n * alpha).
+We need to determine five cases (two bridge-related and three shortcut-related) in lower time.
+The first two cases are for auxiliary nodes and auxiliary edges.
+The last three cases are for auxiliary edges only.
+After we complete Rec2ECB, we will be relatively close to finishing Fast2ECB efficiently, as well.
+A key is that we need to distinguish between overall ordinary nodes/edges and locally ordinary nodes/edges.

 ## 2019-04-27

 Turns out there's a bug with our approach of using 2-edge-connectivity to answer lax Boolean MM -- it is possible to contaminate whether we have enough paths by looping around back to right side using behind node.